Constitution and Bylaws

 Section 2.
 Election of Officers

 - The officers of the Faculty Senate shall be the Chair, Chair-Elect, Secretary, and Publicity Officer.
 The Chair-Elect, Secretary, and Publicity Officer shall be elected annually from the Senate Membership; the Chair position shall be filled each year by the previous year’s Chair-Elect.
 The Chair shall appoint a Parliamentarian and such other officers as shall be deemed desirable.

 - The annual election shall be held at the regular May Senate meeting with the order of election being Chair-Elect, Secretary, and Publicity Officer.
 Nominations from the floor shall be accepted with respect to each office.
 Each Senator may vote for only one candidate for each office.
 Candidates receiving a majority vote from those Senators present and voting shall be elected to the office.
 If no candidate receives a majority vote, the top two candidates shall be placed in a runoff.
 When a tie exists for the runoff positions, the tie shall be promptly resolved by lot.
 Voting in all cases shall be by secret ballot.

-- Incoming officers shall take office at the conclusion of the Fall Faculty Meeting and serve until the conclusion of the succeeding Fall Faculty Meeting.
+- Incoming officers shall take office on August 1 and serve until July 31 of the following year.

 Section 3.
 Duties of Officers